Welcome to the website of Tenshin Bukō-ryū Heihō, Hokusei Dōjō.

 Murakami Hideo achieved significant fame as a participant in various gekkiken kogyō, martial arts ‘shows,’ in which many experts of traditional ryūha, unemployed after the inception of the Meiji government, exhibited their skills on stage.
 Aside from presentation of kata, various participants took on challenges from the audience.
 Murakami fought with both naginata and kusarigama, and according to our ryūha’s oral tradition, she was never defeated.

 In 2022, Sorensen sensei changed the name of our martial tradition to Tenshin Bukō-ryū in order to denote a renewal of our school.
 [We have no relationship with any group who refers to itself as Toda-ha Bukō-ryū post-2022.
-No one currently using that name received licensure to teach or independently practice from the soke-dairi or any previous soke].
+No one currently using that name received licensure to teach or independently practice from Sorensen sensei, our current sōke-dairi nor from any previous sōke].

 Sorensen sensei is supported by a number of shihan (fully licensed instructors) throughout the world.
 This particular website is that of the Hokusei Dōjō, headed by shihan Ellis Amdur.
 It provides information, not only on Tenshin Bukō-ryū Hokusei Dōjō, but also contact information for other Tenshin Bukō-ryū dōjō throughout the world.